Ukrainian refugee crisis: Portugal

-As of 25 April, Portugal had received 33,106 refugees from Ukraine.
+As of 25 April 2022, Portugal had received 33,106 refugees from Ukraine.
 The majority of the refugees are Ukrainian citizens, while 5% are non-Ukrainian nationals living in Ukraine at the time of the invasion.
 There were 22,208 women refugees, 10,898 men and 11,410 minors.
-As of 6 April 350 minors had arrived without a parent or legal guardian.
-In most cases, these minors arrived with close relatives, but 16 of them arrived unaccompanied; this number rose to 45 by 7 April.
-As of 29 March, 1,800 Portuguese families had offered to provide foster care.
+As of 6 April 2022, 350 minors had arrived without a parent or legal guardian.
+In most cases, these minors arrived with close relatives, but 16 of them arrived unaccompanied; this number rose to 45 by 7 April 2022.
+As of 29 March 2022, 1,800 Portuguese families had offered to provide foster care.
 The Portuguese authorities expect to find next-of-kin for the majority, and only a tiny number will need permanent adoption.

 Before the 2022 invasion, Portugal already had 27,200 Ukrainian immigrants.
 As a result of the crisis, the Ukrainian immigrant community has become the second-largest in Portugal, almost doubling to over 52,000 in the month of March.
 That community helped in organizing the transport of refugees.

-By 6 April, 2,115 Ukrainian refugee children had been enrolled in Portuguese public schools, up from over 600 on 22 March.
+By 6 April 2022, 2,115 Ukrainian refugee children had been enrolled in Portuguese public schools, up from over 600 on 22 March.
 Employment wise, as of 6 April 2022, 359 refugees had been hired, 4,261 registered as looking for work and 2,880 enrolled in Portuguese classes.
 As of 6 April, Portuguese social security had processed 1,412 requests from Ukrainian refugees.
 The Portuguese government reiterated that it had set no limit for Ukrainian refugees.

 Serbia

-As of 25 July, there are 17,875 Ukrainian refugees in Serbia according to the Office of the United Nations High Commissioner for Human Rights.
+As of 25 July 2022, there were 17,875 Ukrainian refugees in Serbia according to the Office of the United Nations High Commissioner for Human Rights.

 Slovenia

-From the start of the Russian invasion up to 23 March, more than 3,000 Ukrainian refugees had entered Slovenia, by 28 March 2022, more than 7,000 Ukrainian refugees had entered Slovenia, and by 15 April, this number had risen to 18,415 though the majority were not remaining in Slovenia.
+From the start of the Russian invasion up to 23 March 2022, more than 3,000 Ukrainian refugees had entered Slovenia, by 28 March 2022, more than 7,000 Ukrainian refugees had entered Slovenia, and by 15 April 2022, this number had risen to 18,415 though the majority were not remaining in Slovenia.

 Spain

 Spain announced that 100,000 Ukrainian citizens already living in the country would be fully legalized.
 This would allow them to "work legally, so that they can access education, health and social policies" said Prime Minister Pedro Sánchez.
 Several other authorities from local to central administration stated the willingness to accept more Ukrainian refugees.
 On 31 March 2022, Prime Minister Sánchez announced that 30,000 Ukrainian refugees had officially been granted the temporary protection status, but expected that number to increase to 70,000 in the next days.
 Many of the refugees were staying with relatives or friends and had not yet notified the authorities.

 The Spanish Ministry of Inclusion, Social Security and Migration enabled reception, attention and relocation centres (CREADE) for Ukrainian refugees in Pozuelo de Alarcón, Barcelona, Alicante and Málaga, resolving around 40,000 applications for temporary protection over the course of the first three weeks of the conflict.

+As of 2025, there were 209,592 Ukrainian-born persons living in Spain.